A Roundtable for the Ages

 innovation and strategic direction of the AFA.

 of place in a magnificent setting,’ says AFA CEO Patrizia Torelli.
-‘Whilst we will be sad to see it go, we also recognise the value of its significance,
+‘We also recognise the value of its significance,

-the perfect home for this outstanding piece of Australian history that draws comments by one and all who have the opportunity to view it.’
-Expressions
+both as a historical expression of Australian ingenuity and magnificent use of materials which is deserving of a prominent setting for this outstanding piece of Australian history that draws comments by one and all who have the opportunity to view it.’

 *Linishing – linish grinding